 The practica route is only for students who have university or approved hospitality program transfer credits and/or significant industry related work experience.
 Part-time and distance learning students and students pursuing the degree via the certificate and diploma must complete the practica route rather than the co-operative education route.
-Full-time students who are admitted to the BTHM program with a minimum of 7.5 units of transfer credits or full-time students with at least two years of full-time industry experience as determined by the department may choose either the practica route or the co-operative education program.
-Students must apply to the department through the Co-op Office for admission to the practica route.
+Full-time students who are admitted to the BTHM program with a minimum of 7.5 units of transfer credits or full-time students with at least two years of full-time industry experience as determined by the department will enter the practica route.

 The practica route allows students to build on previous academic or work experience while maintaining greater flexibility in academic scheduling.
 Each practicum contains a block of industry-related work experience.
 Students must complete a project/report undertaken in the context of the specific work environment of that practicum.
-Students must complete two practica of 560 hours each.
+Students must complete two practica of 455 hours each.
 Practicum I should be completed after 10.0 units of academic credit and Practicum II should be completed after 15.0 units of academic credit.